Toggle menu

 • residents of a self-contained annexe occupied by a relation of the person liable to pay Council Tax on the main dwelling (50% discount)

-You can apply for Single Person Discount on the My Council Tax website (this form is underneath 'Apply for Council Tax reductions').
+You can apply for Single Person Discount on the My Council Tax website (this form is underneath 'Apply for Council Tax reductions' - there is a specific form for students and residents with a student living with them).

-To apply, please complete and return the Icon for pdf Council Tax Disabled Reduction application form [214KB] to the Council Tax Team.
+To apply, please complete the Icon for pdf Council Tax Disabled Reduction application form [214KB] and return it to the Council Tax Team.

 Exemptions and unoccupied charges